AcademySoftwareFoundation/rez/docs/source/caching.rst

 Resolve Caching
 ===============

-Resolve caching is a feature that caches resolves to a memcached (in-memory) server.
-Because the server is in-memory, the full contents of the cache are lost if the memcached service shuts down by any means.
+Resolve caching is a feature that caches resolves to a `memcached <https://memcached.org/>`_ (in-memory) data store.
+Because the data store is in-memory, the full contents of the cache are lost if the memcached service shuts down by any means.

+Memcached is widely used, easy to deploy (because there is no storage needed because it's a single process/executable), and therefore only requires a simple server.

 In a studio environment (with many machines), machines that perform a solve that is already cached to the resolve cache will simply receive the cached result rather than preforming a re-solve.